Loert423/Random-Chord-Generator/README.md

 - 'back' - reverts to unrolled chord

 ### Chord customization
-Chord parameters are set towards the top of the file:
+Chord parameters can be set at the top of random_chord_gen.py:
 - chord_size - number of notes in chord
 - low_interval - size of lowest allowed interval, in semitones
 - high_interval - size of highest allowed interval, in semitones